I am no Hemingway…

 Like dolphins we submerge and rise again.

-Water is buoyant – buoying my spirit and lifting my mood.
+Water is buoyant – it bolsters my spirit and lifts my mood.

 Water is a solvent – solving and dissolving my daily cares.